DrUzair/RnD/anonymization.md

 # Data Anonymization
 Data anonymization, also known as psudeonymization, refers to a family of techniques that make it impossible or impractical to identify a data subject.

+Compliance to General Data Protection Regulation (**GDPR**) has increased the importance of data anonymization because GPPR relaxes it stringent requirements if effective measures are taken to de-identify the people in data.
+If executed properly, the regulations allow processing, storage and communication of anonymized data.

 GDPR defines anonymized data as “information which does not relate to an identified or identifiable natural person or to personal data rendered anonymous in such a manner that the data subject is not or no longer identifiable.”

 ## **[GDPR Recital 26](https://gdpr-info.eu/recitals/no-26/)**